dpc-sdp/ripple/docs/content/design-system/5.components/timeline.md

 ---
 title: Timeline
-description: Blocks of content displayed in a linear order.
+description: The Timeline component contains blocks of content displayed in a linear order.
 layout: page
 label: Core